 No guide to decarbing would be complete without answering this basic question: what exactly is decarboxylation?

-Well, it's an essential process you need your herb to undergo in order to cook with it.
+Well, it's an essential process you need your canna to undergo in order to cook with it.
 Just grinding your herb and baking it does not an edible make.

 Simply put, your flower doesn't come pre-loaded with the molecules ready to help with pain or to get you high.
 Instead, you need to activate it first with heat.
 If you want to ingest then you have to decarb!